dannyglin/NBA_Player_Stats/README.md

 # NBA_Player_Stats

-This python script retrives NBA players statistics.
+This python script retrieves NBA player's statistics.

-## If you're not sure on how to run it, feel free to watch the youtube tutorial on it:
+## If you're not sure how to run it, feel free to watch the YouTube tutorial on it:

 https://youtu.be/J2fIevD2whk